 1. Sedona

-Way back in time, deep rifts were cut by geological forces into the Colorado Plateau, forming the insanely interesting landscape Sedona provides today.
+In time, geological forces cut deep rifts into the Colorado Plateau, forming the insanely interesting landscape Sedona provides today.
 Imagine desert spires piercing the skies, expansive river canyons painting the landscape, and other-worldly red rock formations dotting the scenery to get a pretty good idea of what Sedona’s landscape offers visitors.

 During your visit to Sedona, make sure you test your desert hiking skills by hitting a trail or two.
-Another must is exploring the cultural goodness the town provides by checking out the many museums and centers that offer an insight into Sedona’s rich heritage so you can better understand the land you’re walking on!
+Another must is exploring the town’s cultural goodness by checking out the many museums and centers that offer insight into Sedona’s rich heritage so you can better understand the land you’re walking on!

 2. Grand Canyon National Park’s North Rim Section

-Visiting the Grand Canyon may sound a little cliché, but if you’re the type of traveler who prefers staying away from the crowds, a wonderful way to experience the Grand Canyon without having to share it with hoards of visitors is by focusing your time on the lesser-visited North Rim section of the park.
+Visiting the Grand Canyon may sound a little cliché, but if you’re the type of traveler who prefers staying away from the crowds, focusing your time on the lesser-visited North Rim section of the park is a wonderful way to experience the Grand Canyon without having to share it with hoards of visitors.

 This part of the canyon offers secluded hikes and viewpoints, giving visitors a much more private (but equally amazing) experience.
-You can find shorter trails here excellent for smaller legs, including the paved 0.5 mile Bright Angel Point, or by vehicle, enjoy the Point Imperial and Cape Royal scenic drive, only requiring short walks to the scenic lookouts.
+You can find shorter trails here excellent for smaller legs, including the paved 0.5-mile Bright Angel Point.
+By vehicle, enjoy the Point Imperial and Cape Royal scenic drive, which only requires short walks to the scenic lookouts.

 3. Monument Valley